Split-Dosing GLP-1 Peptides: An Introduction

 - Maintain more consistent blood levels of the peptide

-There isn’t much research evidence backing split dosing at this time, which is why few doctors recommend it.
-However, some compounding pharmacies recommend split-dosing if you can’t handle the side effects.
+There isn’t much research evidence backing split dosing at this time.
+However, some doctors and compounding pharmacies recommend split-dosing if a patient can’t handle the side effects.

-What usually ends up happening is: a person tries their prescribed GLP-1 dosage and either experiences strong side effects or finds that the effects wane too quickly (faster than one week).
-So they try splitting it up into two or more doses per week and see if that works better.
+What usually ends up happening is: a patient tries their prescribed GLP-1 dosage and either experiences strong side effects or finds that the effects wane too quickly (faster than one week).
+So their doctor recommends splitting into two or more doses per week and see if that works better.

 Table Of Contents